Walk the Somerset & Exmoor Coast

 Good to know

-Dog Friendly, Family Friendly
+Family Friendly, Dog Friendly

 Burnham-on-Sea sits at the mouth of the River Parrett and the end of the second longest strip of sand in Europe.
 It is a town of surprises from its independent shops to its short pier and three lighthouses.